-So you’ve gone through the trouble to make delicious crispy wings on the grill or air fryer, but a few of them ended up in the leftovers section of your fridge or freezer.
+So you’ve gone through the trouble to make delicious crispy wings on the grill, fryer, or maybe you got takeout, but a few of them ended up in the leftovers section of your fridge or freezer.

-This is a pretty common circumstance for any true wing fan!
+This is a pretty common circumstance for any true lover of wings!
 But just because you have some leftover wings packed away doesn’t mean you know how to reheat chicken wings correctly.
 Even though it might seem like a simple task, reheating chicken wings requires for you to follow a few steps to make sure your results are as crispy, tender, and saucy as possible.

 Let’s be real, nothing beats the packed flavor of a sauce coated, crispy wing!
 In this post, we’ve put together tips, tricks, and a complete step by step guide for how to reheat chicken wings so that you can achieve maximum deliciousness with your leftovers.